oznogon/gattaibushido-public/rules/05_coach.md

 * **Buffers:** Each Threat has its own separate Buffers. *Do not* combine them if multiple Threats are participating.
 * **Strike Range:** Your Strike Range is equal to the combined Threat Ratings of the participants.
 Unlike Pilots, Threats simply *can not* play outside of this Range, unless one of the participants has the Enforcer power and spends its own Buffers to activate it.
 * **Side Action - Trigger Wave:** As a Side Action, a Threat can discard a Face to activate one of its Waves.
-* **Side Action - Trigger Storm:** As a Side Action, a Threat can discard *three* Faces to activate one of its Storms.
+* **Side Action - Trigger Storm:** As a Side Action, a Threat can discard an Ace to activate one of its Storms.

 ## Big Giant Monsters!
 (BGM)